Etawah: Freedom Struggle

 In 1907, rumours were afloated in Etawah that Zorawar Singh Nigam, had organized a conspiracy to throw out the British.
 But on enquiry it was found baseless and a person Khalil who was responsible for the rumour, was arrested and sentenced.
-In 1914–15, the city came into prominence as a centre of revolutionary activity when Gendalal Dixit, a teacher at Auraiya nearby town, formed the Shivaji Samitti with object of liberating the country.
-Gendalal Dixit had also organized a group of young men called ‘Matri-Vedi’.
+In 1914–15, the city came into prominence as a centre of revolutionary activity when Genda Lal Dixit, a teacher at Auraiya nearby town, formed the Shivaji Samitti with object of liberating the country.
+Gendalal Dixit had also organized a group of young men called 'Matri-Vedi'.

 In 1920 Mahatma Gandhi launched his non-cooperation movement all over the country.
 In Etawah, the response of the people to this movement was enthusiastic and wide spread.
 In 1920–21, the district congress committee was formed with Maulana Rahamat Ullah as its president.
 In 1925, Jyoti Shankar Dixit of Etawah was arrested in connection with the Kakori conspiracy case but later released.
 In 1928, boycott of the Simon Commission; followed by; the civil disobedience movement in 1930 and Quit India Movement 1942 were started in Etawah, as in other parts of the country.

 After Independence of India till January 1974, 548 freedom fighters were awarded Tamra Patras, i.e. copper plates containing a record of the services rendered by them or their forebears.